 3. Not yet a Couple but going for a date on Valentine’s?

 Whoa, I hope you know what you’re doing there buddy!
-All pretence aside, this is getting serious and expectations may be high.
+All pretense aside, this is getting serious and expectations may be high.
 This could be that date that turns your relationship from casual to official.
-Official-official.
 But keep it cool.

 I suggest a cinema date at Everyman Cinemas Maida Vale or another Everyman, as they have comfortable sofas that seat couples, perfect for a date.
 You can order pizza and wine to your seat, and continue the date at a speakeasy – such as the Experimental Cocktail Club or Opium, both in Chinatown – before going back to your place.
 Besides, if you make it official, you’ll need to save money for next year’s First Proper Valentines (see number 1 above!)